OPS-E2E-PPE/VBA-Docs/api/Outlook.SharingItem.Unload.md

 _expression_. `Unload`

- _expression_ An expression that returns a [SharingItem](./Outlook.SharingItem.md) object.
+ _expression_ An expression that returns a [SharingItem](Outlook.SharingItem.md) object.

 ## Remarks

 This event occurs after the **Close** event for the Outlook item occurs, but before the Outlook item is unloaded from memory, allowing an add-in to release any resources related to the object.
 Although the event occurs before the Outlook item is unloaded from memory, this event cannot be canceled.

+> [!NOTE]
- **Note**  This event is meant only as a notification event, so that an add-in can dereference the object.
+> This event is meant only as a notification event, so that an add-in can dereference the object.
 An error occurs if any property or method for this object is called within the **Unload** event.

 ## See also